jepstein-eagle/adaptable/packages/adaptableblotter-react/README.md

 - renderGrid: (gridOptions: AgGrid GridOptions) => AgGridReact - can specify a custom render function for AgGridReact
 - render|children: ({ grid, blotter}) => ReactNode - can specify a custom render function that is called with the rendered grid and blotter, and can be used to change the layout of the component, and render additional elements or change blotter/grid order
 - agGridTheme: string - defaults to 'balham'.
 Can be used to give the AgGridReact wrapper element a corresponding theme className
-- onThemeChanged: (blotter, IThemeChangedEventArgs)
+- onThemeChanged: (blotter, arg: IThemeChangedEventArgs)
-- onSearchChanged: (blotter, ISearchChangedEventArgs)
+- onSearchChanged: (blotter, arg: ISearchChangedEventArgs)
-- onStateChanged: (blotter, IStateChangedEventArgs)
+- onStateChanged: (blotter, arg: IStateChangedEventArgs)
-- onColumnStateChanged: (blotter, IColumnStateChangedEventArgs)
+- onColumnStateChanged: (blotter, arg: IColumnStateChangedEventArgs)
-- onAlertFired: (blotter, IAlertFiredEventArgs)
+- onAlertFired: (blotter, arg: IAlertFiredEventArgs)

 ## Licences